blackberry/BlackBerry10SDK-for-SalesforceMobile/README.md

-SalesforceMobileSDK-BlackBerry10
+BlackBerry10SDK-for-SalesforceMobile
 ================================
-The BB10 Salesforce SDK is an open-source suite of technologies (i.e. REST API, OAuth 2.0) that developers can leverage to build mobile apps that take advantage of the salesforce.com platform.
+The BB10 SDK for Salesforce is an open-source suite of technologies (i.e. REST API, OAuth 2.0) that developers can leverage to build mobile apps that take advantage of the salesforce.com platform.

 This repository contains the SalesforcesSDK for BB10 cascades applications, a template application to help you get started quickly and a demo application that shows the basic features of the Salesforce SDK.